eush77/readman/README.md

 With `-g` flag, module name is resolved globally instead of locally.

+## Completions

+Get completions for your shell from `completions` directory in this repo.

 ## Related

 `readman` is basically a hybrid of these two packages: